-On this day, 9 May in 1988, Queen Elizabeth II – Queen of Australia and Head of the Commonwealth – opened our New Parliament House on Capital Hill in Canberra.
+On 9 May 1988, Queen Elizabeth II – Queen of Australia and Head of the Commonwealth – opened our New Parliament House on Capital Hill in Canberra.

-The 9th of May has been a significant date for our national parliament:
+The 9th of May has been a significant date for our national parliament in that:

-- the first ever Commonwealth Parliament sat in Melbourne in 9 May 1901, before it was moved to Canberra in 1927.
+- the first ever Commonwealth Parliament sat in Melbourne on 9 May 1901, before it was moved to Canberra in 1927.

 Queen Elizabeth’s opening speech on 9 May 1988 captured the essence of the event:

 “This is a special occasion for the Parliament, but it is also a very important day for all the people of Australia.
 After eighty-seven years of Federation, a permanent home has been provided for Parliament, which is both the living expression of that Federation and the embodiment of the democratic principles of freedom, equality and justice… This new Parliament House will become the work place for the men and women into whose hands Australians choose to place legislative and executive responsibility.
 The chambers will become the centres for debate on all the pressing issues of government, and future generations of Australians will look to those who work here for national security, wise legislation and fair administration.”

 So on 9 May we should celebrate the opening by our dear Queen of this great monument to Australian democracy, society and institutions, by: